john-tornblom/ps5-payload-elfldr/README.md

 ```

 **Note**: `SceShellCore` sends regular heartbeats to the `SceRedisServer` process,
-and will eventually kill and restart it there are no responces being sent back.
+and will eventually kill and restart it if there are no responses being sent back.
 So, if you plan to run a payload that takes some time to do its thing (e.g., an
 FTP server), launch a thread that does the work, and just return from `main()`.